Goldfinch2/VectorPie/README.md

 ## Troubleshooting

-**ENABLE DVG, COLOR OVERLAY, and AUTO START GAME are grayed out in Settings**
+**ENABLE DVG, OVERLAY, and AUTO START GAME are grayed out in Settings**

 These options are unavailable because the USB-DVG board is not being detected.
 Check that the USB-DVG is securely connected to a USB port on the Pi and try again.
 Once detected, the options will become active.